|Dates / Deadlines:|

 A three-day mandatory orientation session is conducted at the beginning of the program (before the ILCP language immersion session) and introduces students to the country, culture, and academic program, as well as provides practical information about living in Brazil.
 Safety, public transportation, gender and race issues, and family relations are discussed.
 Ongoing support is provided on an individual and group basis throughout the program.

 Dates for this program are often posted later than other programs; however, generally speaking the fall semester runs from early July to mid-December and spring semester runs early January to late June.
+Tentative dates can be found here.

 There is no group flight for this program; however, CIEE will provide you specific instructions on the date and time to arrive.
 Those students whose arrival coincides with the stated times will be met at the airport by CIEE Resident Staff.